-I' am very much in favour of the proposed mini roundabouts at nine intersections in North Perth incorporating Raglan, Grosvenor and Chelmsford Roads.
+I' am very much in favour of the proposed mini roundabouts at nine intersections in North Perth incorporating Raglan, Grosvenor and Chelmsford Roads

+Tam very much in favour of the proposed mini roundabouts at nine intersections in North Perth incorporating Ragian, Grosvenor and Cheimstord Roads.
 Cross streets are Norfolk, Hyde and Ethel streets.
 I'm also in favour of the reduced speed limit to 40 kilometres an hour.
 It will help reduce the number of cars speeding between Fitzgerald and William streets.